TV5Monde: India

+Zee Network provides the channel for its Dish Network DTH services subscribers.
+Also, many others like Hathway cable TV and local.

+Africa

+TV5Monde Afrique is widely available across the region.

+In Mauritius, MBC 15 simulcasts TV5 Monde and MBC 17 simulcasts TiVi5 Monde.

+In 2025, the High Authority for Communication (HAC) of Mali cuts off broadcasting in Mali.

 Middle East and North Africa

 In most of the region, TV5MONDE Maghreb-Orient is available on Nilesat 101 and Badr 4 under the frequencies of 11900.00 V 27500 3/4 and 12073.00 H 27500 3/4, respectively.
-In Lebanon, it is also available on Cablevision, a cable television platform serving the country, and via Tele Liban's French channel, Tele Liban Le Neuf.
+In Lebanon, it is also available on Cablevision, a cable television platform serving the country, and via Tele Liban's French terrestrial channel, Tele Liban Le Neuf.

 HD

 High-definition (HD) broadcasting of TV5MONDE FBSM started on 1 July 2015 via satellite in the CanalSat mux as an upscaled HD feed.
 In March 2017, the HD feed was changed from upscaled into native HD (1440x1080).

 TV5MONDE Maghreb-Orient has been broadcast in HD since 10 March 2014 via Badr-4.

 TV5MONDE Asie has been broadcast in HD in Taiwan since September 2014 and Singapore via StarHub TV since October 2015.